This is a web marketing, self-help page. The two activities below are the first and most basic things you can do after your site goes live on the web.

 Note that many of these large directory sites have approached Google directly about their sites and are working with Google to get their content listed highly on the search results pages.
 This works for Google as well, as there is no easy way to spam results in these directories as account is required.
 This creates more trusted content for Google too.

 What Else Can I do?

-- You can make sure your offline marketing (business cards, print ads, car and outdoor signage) carry your web address.
+- You can make sure your offline marketing (business cards, TV, radio and print ads, car and outdoor signage) all carry your web address.

 - You can start a spam compliant email list at Mailchimp or Constant Contact

-- You can use social media, although building audience on social media can be very time consuming.
+- You can use social media to drive traffic to your site (although building an audience on social media can be time consuming).